LinerSu/nyu-pl-spring-20-rec/Week 14/README.md

         - The methods which cannot be inherited for polymorphic behavior is not a virtual method.
     - In C++, explicitly use [virtual function](https://www.geeksforgeeks.org/virtual-function-cpp/) to achieve this.
 - [Static dispatch](https://en.wikipedia.org/wiki/Static_dispatch).
-    - a form of polymorphism fully resolved during compile time.
+    - Def. a form of polymorphism fully resolved during compile time.
     - uses for non-virtual functions in C++.
     - uses for static methods or methods with final or private keyword in Java.
     - At compile time, these methods' call are the same as normal functions' call.